mnghsn/atom-fonts-cjk/CONTRIBUTING.md

 ## Issue Reporting Guidelines

 * Bugs and enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 * Try to search for your issue before submitting it.
-It may already been answered or fixed.
+It may have already been answered or fixed.
 * Check if the issue is reproducible with the last stable version.
 * Use a clear and descriptive title for the issue.
 * When reporting a bug, describe the exact steps which reproduce the problem.